stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Use a formatting tool with a plugin to your editor, so that your code is automatically formatted to a consistent style.

 Consider using [Ruff](https://docs.astral.sh/ruff/), which provides both code formatting and quality checks for Python code.
-[Black](https://black.readthedocs.io/en/stable/) was the most popular code formatting tool for Python before the release of Ruff.
+[Black](https://black.readthedocs.io/en/stable/) is supported by the Python Software Foundation, and was the most popular code formatting tool for Python before the release of Ruff.

 Use Git hooks to run the formatting tool before each commit to source control.
 You should also run the formatting tool with your CI system, so that it rejects any code that does not match the format for your project.